 A pharmacist can help with colds and flu’s by recommending appropriate medicines.
 Taking paracetamol or ibuprofen can help to lower temperatures and ease aches, or relieve a blocked nose with decongestant sprays or tablets.

-It is important to remember that antibiotics will not treat a cold or flu, as it is a viral infection rather than bacterial.
 A Randox Health cold, cough, and flu test will help determine the cause of your symptoms and the next steps to improve your health.

 Read more about reasons to invest in your health here.